Faldrian/diasporaAutoUpdate/README.md

 21.05.2013
 **1.1.2**

-* Feature: The Scripts now applies to all Pods (@include changed) and checks whether the embedding site is a Diaspora* instance by checking meta-elements before injecting code.
+* Feature: The Scripts now applies to all Pods (@include changed) and checks whether the embedding site is a diaspora\* instance by checking meta-elements before injecting code.

 **1.1.1**